BioOmics/PlanT2T/README.md

 # PlanT2T
-PlanT2T: A Telomere-to-telomere Genome Database for Plants
+PlanT2T: A webserver for plant T2T genomes annotation and functional analysis

 # See more information in PlanT2T:
 NJU site: https://biobigdata.nju.edu.cn/plant2t/